• About

 Non-parliamentary parties must also provide:

-• A list of 200 party members who are enrolled electors, including their names and enrolled addresses
+• a list of 200 party members who are enrolled electors, including their names and enrolled addresses

-• Membership declarations (in the form approved by the Electoral Commissioner) completed and signed by each of the 200 members relied upon for eligibility.
+• membership declarations (in the form approved by the Electoral Commissioner) completed and signed by each of the 200 members relied upon for eligibility.

 Legislative references